On the Tannaka group attached to the Theta divisor of a generic principally polarized abelian variety: Introduction

-via the Tannakian formalism of perverse sheaves given in~\cite{KrWVanishing}.
-This group is a new invariant of ppav's which subtly encodes information on the singularities of the theta divisor.
-By construction, the theta divisor corresponds to a finite-dimensional irreducible linear representation $V$ of $G$ whose tensor powers $V^{\otimes r}$ describe the convolution powers of the theta divisor.
-The group $G$ is almost connected in the sense that $V$ is an irreducible representation of the connected component~$G^0\subseteq G$ and the quotient~$\pi_0 = G/G^0$ is a finite abelian group.
-Note that $G$ depends on the theta divisor and not just on the polarization; the latter determines the former only up to a translation by a point in $X(\bbC)$.
+by a natural construction that we will explain in section~\ref{subsec:tannakian}, based on the Tannakian formalism for the convolution product of perverse sheaves from~\cite{KrWVanishing}.
+The group~$G$ is a new invariant of the underlying ppav, and its finite-dimensional complex algebraic representations encode subtle geometric information.
+More specifically, the theta divisor corresponds to an irreducible representation $V$ of $G$, and the decomposition of the tensor powers $V^{\otimes r}$ determines how the convolution powers of the theta divisor decompose.
+A general result on the almost connectedness of Tannaka groups defined by perverse sheaves~\cite{WeConn} says that the connected component $G^0\subseteq G$ acts irreducibly on $V$ and that the quotient~$\pi_0 = G/G^0$ is a finite abelian group.
+Notice that the principal polarization determines the theta divisor only up to a translation by a point in $X(\bbC)$.
+The group $G$ depends on the chosen translate, so we need to make some normalization.
 In what follows we always choose the theta divisor~$\Theta \subset X$ to be {\em symmetric} in the sense that it is stable under the morphism~$-\id_X$.
 Recall that the moduli space $\calA_g$ of complex ppav's of dimension~$g$ admits a finite cover

-where $\calB_g$ denotes the moduli space of ppav's with a theta level structure as defined in~\cite[sect.~I.6 and IV.7]{FC}.
+where $\calB_g$ denotes the moduli space of ppav's with a theta level structure in the sense of~\cite[sect.~I.6 and IV.7]{FC}.
 Each point in $\calB_g$ corresponds to a ppav in~$\calA_g$ together with a symmetric theta divisor.
-Since the general linear group of any given rank has only finitely many connected reductive subgroups up to conjugacy, it follows that the open dense locus $\calB^{ \circ}_g \subset \calB_g$ of indecomposable ppav's is a disjoint union
+It follows from the general constructibility result in proposition~\ref{prop:constructible} in the appendix for $n=2$ that the open dense locus $\calB^{ \circ}_g \subset \calB_g$ of indecomposable ppav's is a disjoint union